GREATER RAJA AMPAT

 An optional tour in the Dampier Strait area is a hike in the jungle to see Birds of Paradise.
 There will be an extra charge for this tour and it is dependent on the weather and all of the guest’s preferences.

-On the last full day of the cruise there will be one or two dives depending on the weather conditions and also on the flight times out of Sorong the next day.
+On the last full day of the cruise there will be one or two dives depending on the flight times out of Sorong the next day.
 After the dives we will travel back to Sorong.